linode/docs/docs/guides/websites/lms/how-to-install-canvas-on-ubuntu-2004/index.md

         sudo apt install git-core

-1. Use Git to download the Canvas repository, then change into the repository directory:
+1. Use Git to download the Canvas repository:

         git clone https://github.com/instructure/canvas-lms.git ~/canvas

+1. Change into the repository directory, and checkout the latest stable branch of the repository:

         cd ~/canvas

-1. Checkout the latest stable branch of the repository:

         git checkout stable

 1. Create a directory for Canvas, copy the repository there, and change its ownership to the current user: